vshalts/docker-dflatten/README.md

                                 └─3d2c2ec3ece3 Virtual Size: 513.9 MB
                                   └─b06ef8c3fc3a Virtual Size: <b>513.9</b> MB Tags: <b>vshalts/general:latest</b>
 </pre>
-Here flatten image 22865bb012e7 was created and size was reduced from 513.9 down to 345.8.
+Here flatten image 22865bb012e7 was created and size was reduced from 513.9 down to 388.9 (Just in case.
+Dockerfile.readme_sample was used for this sample).

 By default script will add '_flatten' to specified image name.
 But you can overwrite this behavior and define required target image name with -t option: